 4. They don't take anything for granted.

 Happy people at work know that working hard gets them where they want to go.
 They don't rely on luck alone, and therefore, they practice feeling thankful for where they are at.
 Practicing gratitude helps attract positive results.
 Use your journal to write five to 10 things you're grateful for.
-When you're done writing, re-read them aloud and say "thank you" for each one.
+When you're done writing, re-read them aloud and say "thank you

 5. They are emotionally intelligent.